ErikPlachta/cs-regex-reference-guide/README.md

 ## The Snytax

+In this section, I've included the snytax used in the above examples.
+The goal is to have it server as a point-of-reference for the above along with helping you develop the confidence and knowledge to create your own regex patterns.
+> Not all sections contain examples by design.

 ---

-*Note: If you're looking for a resource to make it easy to lean regex while following along with this guide, check out this  website https://regexr.com/.*
+> *Note: If you're looking for a resource to make it easy to lean regex while
+> followingalong with this guide, check out this  website https://regexr.com/.*
-> It allows you to create regex search patterns and get live-feedback.
+>> *It allows you to create regex search patterns and get live-feedback.*

+---

 ### **1. Regex Components**